Chapter One: First Sight

 “Look at us, Sharissa.
 Do we look like men who buy pretty things?”
-Drezden asked as he motioned to himself and his brothers.
+Drezden asked, motioning to himself and his brothers.

-“You never know,” Sharissa said with a wink, then turned in her seat when the buzzer went off.
+“You never know.”
+Sharissa winked, then turned in her seat.

-“This is so exciting,” Lyvia said as she jumped up and down in her seat.
+“This is so exciting,” Lyvia said, jumping up and down in her seat.

-“Here they come,” Dustin said, pointing to the team that was coming out onto the ice.
+“Here they come.”
+Dustin pointed to the team coming onto the ice.

 “Yay, Raj!”
 Shar shrieked as she jumped to her feet when she saw his number on the back of a jersey.

 Another female voice blended in with Shar’s, one he didn’t recognize.
-She must be the friend they had asked for an extra ticket for.
+She must be the friend they’d asked for an extra ticket for.
 Her voice sent pleasure up his spine, and he shook his head.
-Can’t let a pretty woman or voice distract him this game.
+Can’t let a pretty woman or voice distract him.

 “She’s taken,” Raj said, looking at his teammate.